limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 ### v1.1.1
 **Important Note: Nebula Multiplayer mod itself is `NOT` required.
 I only need its API plugin, which is separate.**
 - Fixed issues blueprinting on Gas Giants
-- Fixed compatibility with Free Foundations mod.
+- Fixed compatibility with `Free Foundations mod`.
 ### v1.1.0
 **Important Note: Installation HAS changed.
 If you are installing manually, make sure to read installation instructions again!**
 - Added foundation blueprints feature
 - Added logistic cargo change feature
-- Improved compatibility with Nebula Multiplayer mod
+- Improved compatibility with `Nebula Multiplayer mod`
 ### v1.0.8
 - Fixed errors if axis lock or grid lock buttons were pressed outside blueprint mode.
 - Fixed again inability to force build overlapping `Power poles`.